Beaulieu-sur-Dordogne: Abbey Church of St Pierre

 Founded in the 9th century by Rodolphe of the family of the Counts of Turenne, Lords of Beaulieu, the abbey was attached to Cluny in the 11th century.
 Under the impetus of the Gregorian reforms, the pilgrimages flourished, necessitating the construction of new, better-adapted churches.

 In 1150, the choir and transept of the new Church of Beaulieu were already completed.
 The construction would continue until the 13th century.
-The plan was similar to the others Romanesque churches of the pilgrimages, with a Latin Cross, having a nave with aisles and an ambulatory allowing pilgrims, to pray to the saints of their choice in the apsidal chapel without disturbing high altar.
+The plan was similar to the other Romanesque churches of the pilgrimages, with a Latin Cross, having a nave with aisles and an ambulatory allowing pilgrims, to pray to the saints of their choice in the apsidal chapel without disturbing high altar.
 The architect Anatole de Baudot carried out restoration work.

 The church has a nave of four spans.
 The choir, the southern arm of the transept and much of the nave date back to the original Romanesque phase of the building.
 The belfry and the central tower are of later, Gothic construction.
 The total length of the building is 71 metres, and the width at the transept is 38 metres.
 The nave rises to 17 metres, while the central tower exceeds it by 6 metres.

 The most notable feature of the church is the elaborately sculpted south portal, particularly the tympanum.
 Instead of the usual Last Judgement, this depicts the Second Coming, the triumphant return of Christ, and the General Resurrection.
 A 2.1 metre Christ, his arms spread in the form of a cross, is flanked by the 12 Apostles, while angels above him carry the crown and nails.
 Meanwhile, other angels sound the trumpet to summon up the dead.

 Another notable feature is a fine baroque retable in gilded wood, dating from 1678, shortly after the refounding of the abbey.
 It depicts the Assumption of the Virgin.
 The treasury contains a number of important high medieval items, including a Virgin and Child and two arm reliquaries, all made of wood and covered in silver or gold leaf.